Executing our drilling program and further expanding in the Eagle Ford Shale

 Managing risk exposure through an active hedging program

 We actively manage our exposure to commodity price fluctuations by hedging the commodity price risk for our expected production.
 The level of our hedging activity and duration of the instruments employed depend upon our cash flows at risk, available hedge prices and our operating strategy.
-We have hedged approximately 70 percent of our estimated crude oil production for the second half of 2014 at a weighted-average floor price of $92.80 per barrel.
-In addition, we have hedged approximately 25 percent of our estimated natural gas production for the second half of 2014 at a weighted-average floor price of $4.20 per MMBtu.
+We have hedged approximately 79 percent of our estimated crude oil production for the fourth quarter of 2014 at a weighted-average floor WTI price of $92.92 per barrel.
+In addition, we have hedged approximately 13 percent of our estimated natural gas production for the fourth quarter of 2014 at a weighted-average floor price of $4.50 per MMBtu.

 Retain long-term optionality of our core natural gas assets

 We maintain substantial natural gas properties in the Haynesville Shale and Cotton Valley in East Texas, which are largely held-by-production.
 At this time, we plan to retain these assets, which provide us with the option to increase development in these regions.